ffalt/jamserve/README.md

 ## Preamble

-This is my current pet project to manage/stream/edit my own music collection.
+This is my long term pet project to manage/stream/edit my own music collection.
-It's not ready yet, a.k.a. work in progress.
-Everything is subject to change.
-Please do not use it for other than testing purposes until further notice.
+It's work in progress and probably always be.

 This is the backend development repository.
 See